October 5, 2011

 If you look close, you can see the developing wings.

 This pupa is a Gulf Fritillary butterfly, Agraulis vanillae, native to Mexico and the southeastern United States where its passion vine food plants are also native.
 However, this species is now very common to our region because of all the passion vines that have been planted in yards, parks, and also in the North Campus!
-The species of passion vine I found the caterpillar on was Passiflora 'Lavendar Lady' cultivar, which is a cross between P. amethystina and P. caerula.
+The species of passion vine I found the caterpillar on was Passiflora 'Lavender Lady' cultivar, which is a cross between P. amethystina and P. caerula.

 Typical alien-looking flower of passion vine, 'Lavender Lady' cultivar.